ruby-rice/BitmapPlusPlus-ruby/docs/rice-guide.md

 # Rice Guide

-This gem serves as a practical example of using [Rice](https://github.com/ruby-rice/rice) to create Ruby bindings for C++ libraries.
+This gem is an example of using [Rice](https://github.com/ruby-rice/rice) to create Ruby bindings for C++ libraries.

 Rice is a C++ header-only library that makes it easy to create Ruby extensions.
 The binding code in `ext/BitmapPlusPlus-rb.cpp` is well-commented and can serve as a reference for your own Rice projects.

-## Rice Features Demonstrated

-This project demonstrates several Rice features:
+It not only shows how to wrap C++ namespaces and classes, but also how to generate RBS files as well as documentation.

-### Module and Class Definitions
+## Module and Class Definitions

 Wrapping C++ namespaces and classes.
 See [Rice Classes](https://ruby-rice.github.io/4.x/classes/).